daquioag/team-SAL/docs/customization.md

    >![addAccount](../assets/images/VSC-images/VSC_8.png)

    After logging in, and seeing the *You have been successfully authorized in GitHub* message, you can close the web browser.
-<code>symbol Warning </code>: If you cannot successfully add your GitHib account by logging in, learn how to add your GitHib account with a [token].
+<code>symbol Warning </code>: If you cannot successfully add your GitHib account by logging in, learn how to add your GitHib account with a [token](#generating-a-new-personal-access-token)..

    >![addAccount](../assets/images/VSC-images/VSC_16.png)
    >